Akuma (Street Fighter): Other video games

 Akuma has appeared in some form or another through many Capcom games outside the Street Fighter franchise.
 The first of these appearances was in the fighting game X-Men: Children of the Atom, where Akuma (in his Super Turbo incarnation) appears as a nameless hidden character.
 He would appear in the later Marvel-licensed fighting games (see Marvel vs. Capcom series).
 In X-Men vs. Street Fighter, he is a regular character but–in a nod to his hidden character status in other games–his select box is hidden.
-In Marvel Super Heroes vs. Street Fighter, he appears both as a selectable character and as "Cyber Akuma" ("Mech Gouki" in Japan), a mechanized version enhanced by Apocalypse acting as the horseman of Death and the final boss.
+In Marvel Super Heroes vs. Street Fighter, he appears both as a selectable character and as "Cyber Akuma" ("Mech Gouki" in Japan), a mechanized version enhanced by Apocalypse acting as the Horseman of Death and the final boss.
 He is absent from Marvel vs. Capcom: Clash of Super Heroes; in his stead, Ryu has a Hyper Combo that changes his fighting style to incorporate Akuma's moveset.
 He reappears as a playable character in the sequels: Marvel vs. Capcom 2: New Age of Heroes, Marvel vs. Capcom 3: Fate of Two Worlds and Ultimate Marvel vs. Capcom 3.

 In the SNK vs. Capcom series, Akuma appears in SNK vs. Capcom: The Match of the Millennium as an unlockable character and in Capcom vs. SNK: Millennium Fight 2000 as a Ratio 4 character.
 He also appears in Capcom vs. SNK 2 and SNK vs. Capcom: SVC Chaos as both regular Akuma and Shin Akuma.
 In Capcom vs. SNK 2, a different form of Shin Akuma appears.
 This form of Akuma achieves a new level of power when a dying Rugal Bernstein pours his Orochi power into him.
 His name is spelled in Japanese as 神・豪鬼, with the "Shin" character meaning "God" instead of the usual "True".
-Also, various version of Akuma have appeared in the SNK vs. Capcom: Card Fighters Clash series.
+Also, various version of Akuma have appeared in the SNK vs. Capcom: Card Fighters series.